Richa2310/FeedForwardNeuralNetwork/README.md

 This is part of my Academic Assignment

-Implementation of Feed Forward Neural Network on FASHION mnist dataset
+1-Implementation of Feed Forward Neural Network on FASHION mnist dataset

+2-Implementation of Feed Forward Neural Network on CIFAR dataset